-A standard Raspberry Pi comprises of, in no particular order, the following components, all of which are embedded onto the chip.
+A standard Raspberry Pi comprises, in no particular order, the following components, all of which are embedded into the chip.

-- RCA ?
-An RCA is a cable, also referred to as a phone connector, used for connecting two different devices and carrying video or audio signals.
-In the case of the Raspberry Pi, it can be used to connect the device to analog televisions and other such related devices.
+- RCA – An RCA is a cable, also referred to as a phone connector, used for connecting two different devices and carrying video or audio signals.
+In the case of the Raspberry Pi, it can be used to connect the device to analog televisions and other related devices.

 - This is a port that can be used to connect to an external audio device, which ranges from headphones to speakers.
 It is a standard 3.55 mm jack, which only allows for output, meaning that there is currently no option for audio input.

 - USB – The USB or Universal Serial Bus is a standard USB port that can be used to connect with any other device that is compatible and USB-ready.
 The presence of a USB allows for the Raspberry Pi to be connected to a wide range of devices, such as keyboards, mice, flash drives, external hard drives, joysticks, and computers of all kinds, including desktops, tablets, laptops, netbooks, etc.

 - Power – This is the main power connector, which connects a 5v Micro USB slot to a compatible power source.

 - HDMI – The HDMI cable is a connector that allows you to connect the Raspberry Pi to high-definition monitors, televisions, and other such devices, through the use of a suitable HDMI port.